-After hours of working on interesting topics for your blog, you get little to no results.
+After hours and hours of working on interesting topics for your blog, you get little to no results.
 It’s as if you’re releasing said posts into the cold and dark vacuum of outer space.

 And then, sick and tired of working your heart out at creating the best post ever written, you throw out some random idea that popped into your head – and the comments go wild.